ton-community/ton-docs/docs/participate/nodes/node-types.md

 ## Archive Node

 **Archive node** is a full node that keeps the entire block history of the TON blockchain.
-Such nodes act as the decentralised point of truth in terms of ensuring consistency of the whole blockchain history.
+Such nodes act as the decentralized point of truth in terms of ensuring consistency of the whole blockchain history.
-They serve as a backend for blockchain explorers and other applicaitons relying on deep transaction history.
+They serve as a backend for blockchain explorers and other applications relying on deep transaction history.

 Archive nodes do not prune the blockchain state which elevates their system requirements, especially in terms of storage.
 According to the latest estimations, while full nodes and validator nodes require about 1 TB disk space, archive nodes would require about 8 TB to store the complete block history.